 - (a) The Commission will examine the submission made under 11 CFR 9033.1 and 9033.2 and either- - (1) Make a determination that the candidate has satisfied the minimum contribution threshold requirements under 11 CFR 9033.2(c); or - (2) Make an initial determination that the candidate has failed to satisfy the matching payment threshold requirements.
 The Commission will notify the candidate of its initial determination in accordance with the procedures outlined in 11 CFR 9033.10(b).
 The candidate may, within 30 calendar days after service of the Commission's notice, satisfy the threshold requirements or submit in accordance with 11 CFR 9033.10(b) written legal or factual materials to demonstrate that he or she has satisfied those requirements.
-A final determination by the Commission that the candidate has failed to satisfy threshold requirements will be made in accordance with the procedures outlined in 11 CFR 9033.10(c). - (b) In evaluating the candidate's submission under 11 CFR 9033.1 and 9033.2, the Commission may consider other information in its possession, including but not limited to past actions of the candidate in an earlier publicly-financed campaign, that is relevant to a determination regarding the candidate's eligibility for matching funds. - (c) The Commission will make its examination and determination under this section as soon as practicable.
+A final determination by the Commission that the candidate has failed to satisfy threshold requirements will be made in accordance with the procedures outlined in 11 CFR 9033.10(c).

+(b) The Commission will make its examination and determination under this section as soon as practicable.
 During the Presidential election year, the Commission will generally complete its review and make its determination within 15 business days.